-Transurethral Ultrasound Ablation (TULSA-PRO) for BPH
+TULSA Procedure for BPH: Transurethral Ultrasound Ablation (TULSA-PRO)

-Broader than Focal, Less than Total
+Tulsa Procedure for BPH: Broader than Focal, Less than Total

 A transurethral ultrasound ablation procedure (TULSA-PRO) can more easily cover a wider area than laser focal therapy (LFT) / focal laser ablation (FLA).
-For patients who have a relatively larger prostate, TULSA-PRO can cover a larger area while having the control of real time thermal feedback.
+This BPH ultrasound procedure can precisely target areas of excess growth in the prostate while also protecting nearby healthy tissue.
+As a minimally invasive procedure, there are no incisions or radiation.

 TULSA-PRO for BPH

-TULSA-PRO, like LFT / FLA, is a minimally invasive treatment.
+TULSA-PRO, like LFT/FLA, is a minimally invasive treatment.
 The procedure is completed in one treatment session and performed under general anesthesia.

-Individualized Elements
+Individualized Elements and Personalized Treatment

 After the placement of the device and initial MRI scanning, the physician enters a treatment plan.
-The TULSA-PRO system then individually controls ten separate elements, allowing for broad tissue destruction while fine tuning each treatment area.
-This is all performed under the watchful eye of the physician who can make adjustments as appropriate.
+The TULSA-PRO system then individually controls ten separate elements, allowing for broad tissue destruction while fine-tuning each treatment area.
+This is all performed under the watchful eye of the physician, who can make adjustments as appropriate.

 Advantages of Treating BPH with TULSA-PRO